Alan72104/Tweakception/README.md

 - dungeon highlightbats - **(all bats)**
 - dungeon highlightspiritbear
 - dungeon highlightshadowsssassin
+- dungeon highlightdoorkeys - **Shows a beacon beam at where the door key is**
 - dungeon blockrightclick set
   - **Toggles right click block for the current hotbar item, for items like shadow fury**
   - **Note that it only checks the item name**